SJX1994/SJX1994.github.io/pages/index.md

 You stare at the sword with a puzzled expression, and the veteran smiles,<br></center>
 "<br>Do you want to borrow my sword?<br>
 No, I won't lend it to you. <br>
-It's not because I'm reluctant, but because everyone must confront their own 'Boredom.' <br>
+It's not because I'm reluctant, but because everyone must confront their own 'Boredom'. <br>
 You must face your own war."<br><br>
 <center>
 Seeing your disappointed expression, the veteran looks up at the sky and says,<br></center>